bchen72/CS230_Project/README.md

 This project was built upon Dr. Antoine Falisse's repo at https://github.com/antoinefalisse/augmenter-cs230/tree/599cba14046dfbe7d9471c5b2ed328c0b8fe3522

+### Train and evaluate the model
+After downloading the dataset and configuring your environment as instructed below, simply run the train_evalLSTM.py file

 ### Loss figures and attention heatmap
 The loss figures and the attention heatmap are stored in the figures directory